scandum/rotate/README.md

 Gries-Mills Rotation
 --------------------
 In some cases this rotation outperforms the classic triple reversal rotation while making fewer moves.
 You swap the smallest array linearly towards its proper location, since the blocks behind it are in the proper location you can forget about them.
 What remains of the larger array is now the smallest array, which you rotate in a similar manner, until the smallest side shrinks to 0 elements.
-Its first known publication was in 1981 by David Gries and Harlan Mills.
+Its first known publication was in 1981 by David Gries and Harlan Mills.[^3]
 ```c
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│